Elmegaard/QuickStash/README.md

 ### Support

-- Please open a ticket on github for support.
+- Open a ticket on github
+- Ask in the [V Rising Mod Community](https://discord.gg/CWzkHvekg3) Discord

 ### Changelog